Learn / Guides / Ecommerce guide

 Measuring traffic source and volume to see if your marketing strategy is working

-Measuring engagement and bounce rates to see where visitors drop out of the funnel
+Measuring customer engagement and bounce rates to see where visitors drop out of the funnel

 Tracking ecommerce metrics like LTV and conversion events